Low Bono and Solo Initiative

 We have a justice gap in our society: a growing number of people who need legal services cannot afford to hire an attorney but they make too much money to qualify for free legal aid.
 The School of Law seeks to fill that gap by encouraging its graduates to build low bono practices which serve the moderate means client community by offering high-quality legal services for reduced fees.
 Run by Access to Justice Institute, the Low Bono Incubator Program incubates a number of alumni's new low bono practices for one year - providing support like mentors, stipends, and training.
-The first cohort of the Incubator Program started in January 2014.
-Get to know the new 2015 cohort.

 Through the program, each Incubator Attorney can benefit from:

 - A monetary stipend to help cover initial costs of launching a practice.

 - Use of office space in Seattle for the purposes of meetings, limited work, and an address for mail and service.